matafokka/ExcelDarkThemeFix/README.md

 As a result, everything is displayed in a wrong color.
 Moreover, Excel would save and print the document in the wrong colors too.

-This script aims to fix this issue by manually setting colors to normal.
+This Add-In aims to fix this issue by manually setting colors to normal.

 # What is fixed?